5 Ways To Make Your Job Search A Success While Working

-With the unemployment rate down, now may be a good time to look for new employment.
+With the unemployment rate down, especially among female job seekers, now may be a good time to look for new employment.
 For fresh grads particularly, working a day job to pay the rent while you look for the first gig to jumpstart your career is pretty common.

 People who already have work may have a greater advantage since, unfortunately, the labor myth holds true: Economists from Columbia University and the Federal Reserve banks of Chicago and New York found that people who already have jobs tend to have an easier time getting new ones.